NaremanD/Citi-Bike-Analytics/README.md

 In this project, the annual report for year 2019 would be generated for city officials to publicize and improve the city program.

---
-# Technology Stack Used
-- Tableau
-- Python